 Jake Arrieta ($8,000) takes on the Mets and their 90 wRC+ against right-handed pitching today.
 That mark ranks New York 26th in baseball while Arrieta continues to surprise in 2014.
 The Cub righty has posted a 9.22 K/9, a 2.37 BB/9, and a miniscule 0.33 HR/9 this season.
 That includes his recent clunker in Colorado.
 The 28-year-old has always had “stuff” but he’s been able to put it all together this year with his new team in Chicago.
 The stories of J.D.
 Martinez and Arrieta are a reminder that players can make adjustments to be successful in the majors when given the opportunity.
 This start is valued at $12.5 and ranks sixth on the Stream-o-Nator today.
 At $8K, he makes for an affordable number one starter while players like Jon Lester will cost you quite a bit more.
 On the topic of Lester, it may be wise to avoid him today.
 Not only will he cost almost $12K, but outside of Jason Heyward, the Braves have hit lefties well.
 Their 106 wRC+ against southpaws ranks 8th in baseball.

 If you are new to DraftKings, use our promo link to get started.
 New players that click on that link will get a free contest ticket with a first time deposit (only new users eligible).
 The winner of the contest gets entry into our $500k Showcase with a $100k top prize.
+Once you’ve signed up, give our Razzball 20 Teamer a go.
+It’s full of Razzball writers and readers.
 Also, if you haven’t tried the DFSBot via Rudy, check it out: it compares projected values to actual DFS prices for the day.
-Here are some other picks for DraftKings contests on 6/22/2014…Please, blog, may I have some more?
+Here are some other picks for DraftKings contests on 8/17/2014…Please, blog, may I have some more?